 - Different colored Permasoft Pads

 - Colored driving lines

-Because I upgraded Sky’s Buggy harness to the buckle in traces I can swap out the breast collar for the collar and hames when she is pulling something with a low line of draft:
+Below I show how I use the buckle in traces with my collar and hames when she is pulling something with a low line of draft:

 A very pretty, well made harness for a more affordable price!